Java™ EE Web Application Development with Enterprise JavaBeans and Web Services

 Since coding and deployment files are standardized by the Java EE specifications, students may readily apply the skills learned in this class to write code for any compliant server, including Apache Tomcat, JBoss, WebSphere, Oracle, WebLogic and many others.
 Students will understand the role and architecture of the most important containers in the Java EE specification: the Web Container (which hosts HTML pages, Servlets and JSP Pages) and the EJB Container (which hosts Enterprise JavaBean components).
 Participants will learn how to use important Java EE services and protocols including JNDI, JDBC and JMS.
 Students will learn how to utilize ANT, a flexible and powerful XML-based build utility, to compile, deploy and execute stand-alone and enterprise Java applications.
-Comprehensive hands-on lab exercises reinforce instructor lectures and build direct competence in the topics presented throughout the course.
+Comprehensive hands on exercises are integrated throughout to reinforce learning and develop real competency.

 Java EE Web Application Development with Enterprise JavaBeans and Web Services Course Overview: